open-obfuscator/doc/omvll/passes/arithmetic/index.md

 [^opt]: The compiler might also optimize the operation into instructions that are equivalent but
         less meaningful from a reverse engineering perspective.
 For instance, `x % 8` is usually transformed in `x & 7`.
         [Hacker's Delight](https://www.oreilly.com/library/view/hackers-delight-second/9780133084993/) is a good
-        reference for this kind of transformation.
+        reference for this kind of transformations.